-If you are buying a flat, this guide should help you understand the lease you are purchasing and help you avoid many of the problems leaseholders ask us about.
+If you are buying a flat, this guide should help you understand the lease you are buying and help you avoid many of the problems leaseholders ask us about.

-This leaflet is not meant to describe or give a full interpretation of the law; only the courts can do that.
-Nor does it cover every case.
+This leaflet is not meant to describe or give a full interpretation of the law, as only the courts can do that.
+And it does not cover every case.
 If you are in any doubt about your rights and responsibilities, you should get advice from a solicitor who specialises in this area of the law.

-Lessor: Your landlord, typically the freeholder.
-There are situations where your immediate landlord is not the freeholder but the ‘head lessee’.
-A ‘head lessee’ will be the lessee with the longest lease, who has leased your flat to you and who pays ground rent to the freeholder.
+Landlord: Typically, this is the freeholder but there are situations where your immediate landlord is the ‘head leaseholder’, not the freeholder.
+A ‘head leaseholder’ will be the leaseholder with the longest lease, who has leased your flat to you and who pays ground rent to the freeholder.

-Right to Manage Company: The Right to Manage (RTM) is a way for leaseholders of a building to take over the management of that building.
-If the leaseholders have exercised RTM then a Right to Manage Company (RTM Co) will be responsible for the management of the building.
-Where the lessor’s consent is needed under the lease, for example for alterations, consent to sublet or consent to keep pets, the lessee will at first approach the RTM Co for this consent.
-The RTM Co will then need to give notice to the lessor about this.
+Right-to-manage company: The right to manage is a way for leaseholders of a building to take over managing that building.
+If the leaseholders have exercised their right to manage, a right-to-manage company (RTM company) will be responsible for managing the building.
+If you need the landlord’s permission under the lease, for example, to carry out alterations, sublet or keep pets, you should ask the RTM company for this permission.
+The RTM company will then need to give the landlord notice that you have applied for permission.